m-mcgowan/spark-unit-test/README.md

 Enter DFU Mode
 --------------
-As part of a locally operating automated tset suite, it can be useful to put the core in DFU mode for quick flashing of another app.
+As part of a locally operating automated test suite, it can be useful to put the core in DFU mode for quick flashing of another app.

 This is done with the command